 With a total breeding population of approximately 387 000 pairs, gentoo penguins are the least abundant of the penguins found on the sub-Antarctic islands.
 In their southern range, especially around the Antarctic Peninsula, gentoo populations may be increasing.
 However, they may be decreasing in the southern Indian Ocean.
 Overall, their global population is considered stable.

 In the past, humans collected the eggs of gentoo penguins, particularly in the Falkland Islands.
 At the Falklands, the penguins share their colony grounds with grazing animals, such as sheep and cattle, who can trample nests.

 Gentoo penguins start breeding when they are 2–4 years old.
 They exhibit far more variability in their breeding cycle than other penguins.
 For example, the mean laying date is 26 October at South Georgia but 27 July at the Crozet Islands.
 The females produce two eggs.
 Once laid, they are incubated for 34–37 days.
 The chicks start to form créches when they are about 26 days old.
 They fledge at age 80–90 days.

 Gentoos build nests on beaches or amongst tussocks, and keenly defend their turf.
 Each year the location of their breeding colony is slightly different.
 While Adélie penguins, for example, often return year after year to the same nest sites, gentoos may occupy a new area near to that of the previous year.
 They occupy their islands generally all year round.

 Diet and feeding

 Gentoo penguin eggs are taken by skuas.
 Young birds are preyed upon by sheathbills, caracaras (falcons), kelp gulls, giant-petrels and feral cats, while older birds are taken by leopard seals.
-Nests are often flattened by indifferent elephant seals as they move about the island.
+Nests are often flattened by indifferent southern elephant seals as they move about the island.